-Function Provision of Act or Decision-making Statutory Instrument body 7.
+Function Provision of Act or Statutory Instrument Decision-making body 7.
 Power to grant track betting licences Schedule 3 to the Betting, Gaming and Lotteries Act 1963. [as saved for certain purposes by article 3(3)(d) and (4) of the Gambling Act Order.]
-The Strategic Director of Place with reference to Licensing Committee where the matter is contested, 8.
-Power to license intertrack betting schemes Schedules 5ZA to the Betting, Gaming and Lotteries Act 1963 [as saved for certain purposes by article 3(3)(e) of the Gambling Act Order.]
-The Strategic Director of Place with reference as above 9.
+Assistant Director Environment, the Public Protection Manager and any of the Public Protection Divisional Managers with reference to Licensing Committee where the matter is contested 8.
+Power to license inter-track betting schemes Schedules 5ZA to the Betting, Gaming and Lotteries Act 1963 [as saved for certain purposes by article 3(3)(e) of the Gambling Act Order.]
+Assistant Director Environment, the Public Protection Manager and any of the Public Protection Divisional Managers with reference as above 9.
 Power to grant permits in respect of premises with amusement machines Schedule 9 to the Gaming Act 1968 [as saved for certain purposes by article 4(2)(1) and (m) of the Gambling Act Order.]
-The Strategic Director of Place with reference as above, 10.
+Assistant Director Environment, the Public Protection Manager and any of the Public Protection Divisional Managers with reference as above 10.
 Power to register societies wishing to promote lotteries Schedule 1 to the Lotteries and Amusements Act 1976 [as saved for certain purposes by article 5(2)(a) and (3) of the Gambling Act Order.]
-The Strategic Director of Place with reference as above , 11.
+Assistant Director Environment, the Public Protection Manager and any of the Public Protection Divisional Managers with reference as above 11.
 Power to grant permits in respect of premises where amusements with prizes are provided Schedule 3 to the Lotteries and Amusements Act 1976 [as saved for certain purposes by the article 5(2)(d) and (5) of the Gambling Act Order.]
-The Strategic Director of Place with reference as above , 12.
+Assistant Director Environment, the Public Protection Manager and any of the Public Protection Divisional Managers with reference as above 12.
 Power to issue cinema and cinema club licences Section 1 of the Cinema Act 1985 Not applicable 13.
 Power to issue theatre licences Sections 12 to 14 of the Theatres Act 1968 Not applicable 14.
-Power to issue entertainments licences Section 12 of the Children and Young Persons Act 1933, section 52 of, and Schedule 12 to, the London Government Act 1963, section 79 of the Licensing Act 1964, sections 1 to 5 and 7 of, and Parts I and II of the Schedule to, the Private Places of Entertainment (Licensing) Act 1967 and Part 1 of, and Schedules 1 and 2 to, the Local Not applicable
+Power to issue entertainments licences Section 12 of the Children and Young Persons Act 1933, section 52 of, and Schedule 12 to, the London Government Act 1963, section 79 of the Licensing Act 1964, sections 1 to 5 and 7 of, and Parts I and II of the Schedule to, the Private Places of Entertainment (Licensing) Act Not applicable